ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_prompts.rst

    :ref:`playbooks_variables`
        All about variables
    `User Mailing List <https://groups.google.com/group/ansible-devel>`_
        Have a question?
-Stop by the google group!
+Stop by the Google group!
    :ref:`communication_irc`
        How to join Ansible chat channels